 We believe that students are most successful when they feel that they are members of a supportive learning community that emphasizes cooperation, responsibility, and independence.
 Children learn best when they are actively involved and when they are making connections between learning across the disciplines.

-Our programs are activity-based and differentiated to meet the needs of each individual.
+Our programs are based on a workshop model and differentiated to meet the needs of each individual.
 Children receive whole group, small group, and individual instruction.
-Students are placed in flexible groups for specific skill work in areas such as guided reading, writing, and math.
+Students may be placed in flexible groups for specific skill work in areas such as guided reading, writing, and math.
 These groups will shift, depending on the particular skills needed by individuals.

 Our literacy program is multi-faceted and carefully woven throughout our curriculum.
-As your child progresses through First Grade, she/he will gain skills in phonemic awareness, phonics, word study, and spelling patterns through meaningful reading and writing experiences.
-She will learn to use reading comprehension skills such as making connections, visualizing, inferring, questioning, and synthesizing.
+As your child progresses through first grade, she/he will gain skills in phonemic awareness, phonics, word study, and spelling patterns through meaningful reading and writing experiences.

-In math, our lessons are designed to instill an appreciation and understanding of the important building blocks of math.
-From our daily calendar routines, which incorporate various mathematical content such as patterns, graphing, etc., to our daily math lessons, children have consistent, multi-level experiences that allow them to construct their own mathematical knowledge and explain their thinking.
+In math, our workshops are designed to instill an appreciation and understanding of the important building blocks of math.
+Children have consistent, multi-level experiences that allow them to construct their own mathematical knowledge and explain their thinking.

-Throughout the year we cover a variety of themes and topics in science including, but not limited to, plants, life cycles, weather, animals in our local habitat and their adaptations, and creatures of the tidal zone.
-Our garden serves as an extension of our classroom throughout the year and provides firsthand experience in the lifecycles of plants and insects, the needs of living things, weather patterns and the cycle of the seasons.
+Throughout the year we cover a variety of themes and topics in science including, but not limited to, plants, life cycles, weather, animals and their adaptations, and creatures of the tidal zone.
+Our garden serves as an extension of our classroom throughout the year and provides firsthand experience in the lifecycles of plants and the needs of living things.

 In first grade, our immediate classroom community provides many opportunities for social learning.
 From the first week of school, students are engaged in the process of determining individual rights and responsibilities within the group.
 Other areas of focus are identifying feelings and learning how to handle them constructively, basic geography and map skills, and important American symbols.